Ethics and Professionalism Symposia

 Professor Kendall Kerew, Georgia State University School of Law

-The video of the 2016 symposium proceedings will be available soon and will be linked to this page.
+The video of the 2016 symposium proceedings is available here.
 Articles and essays related to the symposium have been published in Volume 68 of the Mercer Law Review.

 Previous symposia sponsored by the Mercer Center for Legal Ethics and Professionalis include: